tm-LBenson/AWS-Slides/_posts/2024-1-5-section-10-lesson-2.md

 #### FIFO Queues

 - **FIFO Queues**: SQS offers FIFO queues that ensure messages are processed exactly once, in the exact order that they are sent.
-This is critical for applications where the order and exactness of operations are crucial.
+This is critical for applications where the order and exactness of operations are important.
 - **Exam Tip**: If you see terms like "decouple" or the need for ordered message processing on the exam, think of SQS, particularly FIFO queues.

 <!-- pagebreak -->